©Riccardo Banfi

-Yasmine Lahjij, also known as Yeddin, is an artist based in Tangier who currently develops several collaborative projects in urban and rural contexts in Italy.
+Yasmine Lahjij, also known as Yeddin, is an artist based in Tangier and Milan who currently develops several collaborative projects in urban and rural contexts.
 Her practice investigates local cultures, technological infrastructures, and material realities.
 Working across ceramics, embroidery, culinary arts, sound, and performance, she reflects on pluralism, multispecies coexistence, and the interweaving of personal and collective narratives.

 Yeddin’s projects often unfold as gatherings - banquet-performances, workshops, and collaborative processes - created throughout both the research and public presentation phases.
 These initiatives engage specific communities, particularly young adults and women, and foster exchanges with artisans, architects, chefs, farmers, winemakers, and musicians.